tomwaddington/origin/docs/guidance/principles.md

 ### Utilities and components

 The key elements of Origin are [utilities]({{ site.baseurl }}/guidance/utilities/) and [components]({{ site.baseurl }}/guidance/components/), highly-reusable patterns that we can use across different projects in different scenarios.

+The only utilities listed in this public-facing documentation are those we have custom values for.
+However, we have a much large range of utility mixins, listed on the [fa-css-utilities repo](https://github.com/fac/fa-css-utilities/tree/master/utilities).

 ### Syntax